wdsmith-lab/obsidian-controlled-vocabs/Lexicon_Comparison_For_Users.md

 ---

-✅ **Bottom line**: *Controlled Vocabs is perfect if you want fast, user-defined term insertion from a simple source file — no scripting or setup overhead required.*
+✅ **Bottom line**: *Lexicon is perfect if you want fast, user-defined term insertion from a simple source file — no scripting or setup overhead required.*